eclipse-langium/langium-website/hugo/content/tutorials/validation.md

 ---
 title: "Validation"
 weight: 1
-draft: true
 ---

+{{< toc format=html >}}

-In this guide, we will be talking about implementing validation for your Langium-based language.
-We recommend first reading the previous guide about [writing your grammar](/guides/writing_a_grammar/), as we will assume you're familiar with the topics covered there.
+In this tutorial, we will be talking about implementing validation for your Langium-based language.
+We recommend first reading the previous tutorial about [writing a grammar](/tutorials/writing_a_grammar/), as we will assume you're familiar with the topics covered there.
 We'll also assume that you have a working language to add validation to, so double check that `npm run langium:generate` succeeds without errors before you proceed.

-For this guide, we'll be implementing validation for the [MiniLogo language](https://github.com/langium/langium-minilogo), but you can use your own language to follow along as well.
+For this tutorial, we'll be implementing validation for the [MiniLogo language](https://github.com/langium/langium-minilogo), but you can use your own language to follow along as well.

 ## Overview